folke/which-key.nvim/README.md

     -- the presets plugin, adds help for a bunch of default keybindings in Neovim -- No actual key bindings are created spelling = {
-      enabled = false, -- enabling this will show WhichKey when pressing z= to select spelling suggestions suggestions = 20, -- how many suggestions should be shown in the list?
+      enabled = true, -- enabling this will show WhichKey when pressing z= to select spelling suggestions suggestions = 20, -- how many suggestions should be shown in the list?
     },
     presets = {